Sheriff’s Office in Ohio releases photos of truck driven by ‘armed and dangerous’ man - NewsBreak

 Sheriff’s Office in Ohio releases photos of truck driven by ‘armed and dangerous’ man

-MEIGS COUNTY, Ohio (WOWK) — The Meigs County Sheriff’s Office says it is still looking for an “armed and dangerous” man accused of robbing someone at gunpoint .
+MEIGS COUNTY, OH (WOWK) — The Meigs County Sheriff’s Office says it is still looking for an “armed and dangerous” man accused of robbing someone at gunpoint .

 Michael R. Atkinson, 41, of Coolville, Ohio, is accused of entering a home while brandishing a sawed-off shotgun.
 He stole money and a firearm, the Sheriff’s Office says.